ChaoPeng13/EvaluateDynamicAVR/README.md

 ## Evaluating Procedure ##

-The main.cpp file includes all the experiments for our paper "Schedulability Analysis of Engine Control Tasks with Dynamic Switching Speeds", which will be submitted to ECRTS 2018.
+The main.cpp file includes all the experiments for our paper "Schedulability Analysis of Engine Control Tasks with Dynamic Switching Speeds", which was submitted to RTSS 2018.

 Please let us know if there is any issue.